tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

   * plot: with different batch size

 ## result
+* performance: ACKTR > (A2C, TRPO)
   * discrete ctrl:
-  * significantly outperformed A2C in terms of sample efficiency (i.e., speed of convergence per number of timesteps) by a significant margin in all games.
+    * > A2C in terms of sample efficiency
+      (i.e., speed of convergence per number of timesteps) by a significant margin in all games.
   * cont ctrl:
-  * significantly outperformed baselines on six out of eight MuJoCo tasks and
+    * > A2C, TRPO on six out of eight MuJoCo tasks and
-  * performed competitively with A2C on the other two tasks (Walker2d and Swimmer).
+    * competitively with A2C on the other two tasks (Walker2d and Swimmer).

-* ACKTR substantially improves both sample efficiency and the final performance of the agent compared to the state-of-the-art on-policy actor-critic method A2C [18] and the famous trust region optimizer TRPO [22].

-* the per-update computation cost of ACKTR is only 10% to 25% higher than SGD-based methods.
+* per-update computation cost of ACKTR is only 10% to 25% higher than SGD-based methods.
-* ACKTR only increases computing time by at most 25% per timestep, demonstrating its practicality with large optimization benefits
+* the benefit increases substantially
+  * when using a larger batch size with ACKTR compared to with A2C, see fig 5c

-* regardless of which norm we use to optimize the critic, there are improvements brought by applying ACKTR to the actor compared to the baseline A2C
+* improvements by ACKTR to the actor compared to the baseline A2C, regardless of which norm we use to optimize the critic
   * improvements brought by using the Gauss-Newton norm for optimizing the critic are more substantial in terms of sample efficiency and episode rewards at the end of training.
   * the Gauss-Newton norm also helps stabilize the training, as we observe larger variance in the results over random seeds with the Euclidean norm.

-* the benefit increases substantially when using a larger batch size with ACKTR compared to with A2C.
-* ACKTR > (A2C, TRPO)

 ## background
 * Natural gradient methods (cf standard gradients)
-  * the exact computation of the natural gradient is intractable because it requires inverting the Fisher information matrix.
+  * exact computation is intractable
+    * because it requires inverting the Fisher information matrix.
   * follow the steepest descent direction that uses the Fisher metric as the underlying metric, a metric that is based not on the choice of coordinates but rather on the manifold (i.e., the surface).
   * constructs the norm using the Fisher information matrix F, a local quadratic approximation to the KL divergence.